krzysztofzablocki/Sourcery/README.md

 <details><summary>**TypeName**.
 Properties:</summary>

 - `name` <- type name
-- `actualTypeName` <- if give type is typealias will contain actual type name, otherwise will be `Void`
+- `actualTypeName` <- if given type is a typealias will contain actual type name
 - `unwrappedTypeName` <- returns name of the type, unwrapping the optional e.g. for variable with type `Int?` this would return `Int`
 - `isOptional` <- whether is optional
 - `isImplicitlyUnwrappedOptional` <- whether is implicitly unwrapped optional